Dharmin2024/dharmin2024/README.md

 Budding Data Analyst
 --------------------

-My name is Dharmin, I live in London I’ve got a 2.1. in BSc in Economics from the LSE.
-I love all things science and maths so I like facts behind decision.
-I am a data driven evidence person at heart.
+My name is Dharmin, I live in London and I’ve got a 2.1. in BSc in Economics from the LSE.
+I love all things science and maths and of course economics and business in general.

-In a previous life I worked as a Business Analyst in Tier 1 investment banking for 6 years acting as a bridge between business stakeholders and technology teams.
+In a previous life I worked as a Business Analyst in Tier 1 investment banking for 8 years acting as a bridge between business stakeholders and technology teams.
 Key transferable skills acquired during banking days; Critical thinking, stakeholder management, working with data.

-I now have 10+ years of experience in startups and technology (as a founder, mentor and employee).
+I have 10+ years of experience in startups and technology (as a founder, mentor and employee).
 My role is a Product Manager.
 I have helped tech companies be more data driven.
 As I love to apply a scientific process to most things, I am part of a charity called Museum of Happiness where we help people understand the scientific drivers of a happy content life!

 * 🌍  I'm based in London
 * 🧠  I'm learning SQL, Python, Pandas, NumPy
-* ⚡   Prev/Consult as Product Manager in tech
+* ⚡   Product Manager in tech
 * 🤓  Prev.
-Business Analyst in Investment Banking
+Business Analyst in Tier 1 Investment Banking

 ### 💻 Skills & Tech Stack: